 3. Accuracy

-- Multi-Touch Attribution models provide a more accurate representation of customer journeys in multi-channel environments.
+• Multi-Touch Attribution models offer a more precise portrayal of customer journeys in multi-channel environments.

 4. Use Cases